zesinger/libserum/README.md

 - "palette" is a `64*3` byte buffer you create before calling the function that will receive the 64-RGB-colour palette.
 - "rotations" a `3*8` byte buffer you create before calling the function that will receive the colour rotation description [first colour, number of colours, delay between rotation in 10ms]. if first colour=255, the colour rotation is not active.

-3/ If you need to convert the frame into bit planes (for exemple to send to ZeDMD in mode 11, if you have a Serum colorization) call `void Serum_ConvertFrameToPlanes(unsigned int width, unsigned int height, unsigned char* frame, unsigned char* planes, int bitDepth)`
+3/ If you need to convert the frame into bit planes (for example, to send to ZeDMD in mode 11, if you have a Serum colorization) call `void Serum_ConvertFrameToPlanes(unsigned int width, unsigned int height, unsigned char* frame, unsigned char* planes, int bitDepth)`

 The number of colours is `2^bitDepth` (bitDepth should be 6 for Serum colorized frame, 2 for a 4 colour frame and 4 for a 16 colour frame).